Is the Birth of PSR J0538+2817 Accompanied by a Gamma-ray Burst?: Acknowledgements

 \section{Acknowledgements}

+We would like to thank the anonymous referee for helpful suggestions that lead to an overall improvement of this study.
 This work is supported by National SKA Program of China No. 2020SKA0120300, by the National Natural Science Foundation of China (Grant Nos.
 11873030, 12041306, U1938201, 11903019, 11833003), and by the science research grants from the China Manned Space Project with NO. CMS-CSST-2021-B11.